Du (company): Senior management

 From 2006 to 2019, Osman Sultan served as the chief executive officer (CEO).
 In June 2021, Fahad Al Hassawi, EITC's former acting CEO, was entrusted by the EITC board to steer the organization's transformation agenda in the capacity of CEO.

 Criticism

 The UAE telecom market is highly restricted, with both major players being largely government owned.
 There is little real competition, with the choice of provider generally determined by geographic location. du typically has a monopoly on freezones, while Etisalat has a monopoly in other specific areas.

 Censorship

-Following the internet guidelines of the Telecommunications and Digital Government Regulatory Authority of the UAE, du is required to block internet content based on the prohibited content categories list provided by the TDRA, the list includes pornography, drugs, intellectual property infringement, discrimination, racism, blasphemy and other categories that do not comply with the internet guidelines of the country.
+Following the internet guidelines of the Telecommunications and Digital Government Regulatory Authority of the UAE, du is required to block internet content based on the prohibited content categories list provided by the TDRA, the list includes pornographic films, drugs, intellectual property infringement, discrimination, racism, blasphemy and other categories that do not comply with the internet guidelines of the country.